 The University Research Council is responsible for encouraging, supporting, and making recommendations pertaining to sponsored and contractual research carried out at the University's departments, schools, centers, and institutes.
 The council consists of the Vice President for Research and Dean of the Graduate School, the Director of Research Services and Sponsored Programs, representatives of the Faculty Senate, various college deans and institute directors, and General Counsel.
-Sponsored research activities on campus are coordinated by the Vice President for Research and Dean of the Graduate School and the Director of Research Services and Sponsored Programs
+Sponsored research and Dean of the Graduate School and the Director of Research and Dean of the Graduate School and the Director of Research Services and Sponsored Programs.